joereynolds/joereynolds.github.io/_posts/2018-06-12-common-tones.md

 The linking of common tones within chords is traditionally and conventionally, diatonic.
 That is to say, that if we were to go from a Cmajor chord to an Aminor chord, we would keep the C and E notes present and in the same voice for smooth voice leading.

-If we look at the bollowing below, you'll see what  I mean
+If we look at the following below, you'll see what  I mean

  Chord    |                    |               |    |
  ----------|-------------|-----------|--